During an interview on the Today show, Olivia Newton-John, who's been battling Stage 4 metastatic breast cancer, gave an update on how she's feeling.

 "We know we're gonna die at some point and we don't know when it is," Newton-John adds.
 "When you're given a cancer diagnosis or a scary honest diagnosis, you're suddenly given a possibility of a time limit.
 The truth is, you could get hit by a truck tomorrow.
 So every day is a gift, particularly now."

-Last year, Newton-John sold 500 items from throughout her career to benefit her cancer center in Australia.
+In 2019, Newton-John sold 500 items from throughout her career to benefit her cancer center in Australia.
 All proceeds went to the Olivia Newton-John Cancer Wellness & Research Centre in Melbourne.

 The U.K.-born singer first rose to prominence in the states singing country and folk songs.
 Breakthrough 1973 single "Let Me Be There" earned her a Grammy for Best Female Country Vocalist and the ACM Award for Most Promising Female Vocalist.
 Over the next two years, Tanya Tucker and duet partners Conway Twitty and Loretta Lynn recorded their own versions of the crossover hit.